 Yes, you can dispute the results of your police check.
-If you are not happy with the information shown on your national police certificate, you should get in touch with Crime Check Australia immediately.
+If you are not happy with the information shown on your national police check, you should get in touch with Crime Check Australia immediately.

 Contact us for any queries regarding your police check and we will contact the Australian Criminal Intelligence Commission (ACIC) on your behalf.
 Crime Check Australia will also assist you in contacting the relevant police agency.

 You should note that lodging a dispute does not guarantee that the results of your police check will be changed.
 However, an investigation will always be carried out following your appeal.

 A dispute is essentially a disagreement.
 In cases of national police checks, a dispute happens when the applicant believes that the information on their national police check is incorrect.
 There could be a very small error or a more serious one, and there are many reasons as to why it may have occurred.
 Whatever the error, it should be reported and amended as soon as possible.